nathandking/nathandking.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am a researcher in geometry processing and physics-based simulation.
-My research develops robust and efficient numerical methods on complex shapes using closest point queries—allowing algorithms to work across a wide variety of geometric representations without meshing.
+My research develops robust and efficient methods on complex shapes using closest point queries—allowing algorithms to work across a wide variety of geometric representations without meshing.
 For more details, check out my [PhD thesis](assets/pdf/PhD_Thesis.pdf).

-I completed my PhD in Computer Science at the University of Waterloo, supervised by Christopher Batty and Steven Ruuth.
-My work has been presented at venues like SIGGRAPH and SIGGRAPH Asia and published in ACM TOG and JCP.
+I completed my PhD in Computer Science at the University of Waterloo, supervised by [Christopher Batty](https://cs.uwaterloo.ca/~c2batty/) and [Steve Ruuth](https://steveruuth.org/).
+Before that, I earned an MSc in Applied and Computational Mathematics from Simon Fraser University and a BSc in Applied Mathematics and Physics from Memorial University.
 During my PhD, I interned twice at Meta Reality Labs Research.
+My work has been presented at SIGGRAPH and SIGGRAPH Asia and published in ACM TOG and JCP.
 I am currently a Research Scientist at Shapr3D.